czazuaga/Classic_Pong/README.md

 # Classic_Pong
-A simple pong developed in Java with awt swing and using some old video games programming techniques as for example collision detection method
+A simple pong developed in Java with awt swing and using some old video games programming techniques as for example collision detection methods.